NatGr/projectAdA/README.md

 		- MonthYear: the month and year in which the event occured
 		- Actor1CountryCode: Actor1CountryCode is more reliable to determine the first actor nationality than Actor1Geo_CountryCode <sup>1</sup>.
+		- Actor1Type1Code: the type of the actor, to potentially refine the score
 		- AvgTone: if we want to perform some source-independent ranking.
 	- mentions table (mentions.csv):
 		- GlobalEventID: the id of the event
 		- MentionTimeDate: in case we want to sort news based on older events
-		- MentionType and MentionSourceName: to get the country of the source, in the case of urls, we will have to find a mapping from the website url to the website's country.
+		- MentionSourceName: to get the country of the source, we can use the [GDELT mapping from urls to nationnality](https://blog.gdeltproject.org/multilingual-source-country-crossreferencing-dataset/).
-		If there are other types of mentions (CORE, DTIC, ...) in non-negligible numbers, we will have to find their countries as well (probably using the MentionIdentifier column)
 		- Confidence: in case we try to weight the importance of a news based on the confidence GDELT has he computed the metadata correctly
 		- MentionDocTone: the tone used in the article.